 Point of view.

-The Preliminary Draw determined the continent-specific qualifying groups for the 2014 FIFA World Cup Brazil™.
-The Preliminary Draw took place in Rio de Janeiro on 30 July 2011.
+The Preliminary Draw will determine the continent-specific qualifying groups for the 2018 FIFA World Cup Brazil™.

 Studios featuring a view of the pitch, available for MRLs to book on a per-match basis.